 Furthermore, in the geographical aspect, WooCommerce is leading in most regions such as the USA, the UK, Iran… while PrestaShop’s users are mostly from France and Spain.

-Both WooCommerce and PrestaShop are open-source eCommerce solutions, they are free to download and install.
+Both Prestashop vs WooCommerce is open-source eCommerce solutions, they are free to download and install.
 However, merchants have to pay some fees to have a complete website such as a domain name (about $12/year), a hosting provider (from $5 – $25/month), and a Secure Socket Layer Certificate (SSL – about $5/year).

 Besides, to create a powerful and attractive store, you have two options to choose: design themes and create extensions on your own, or buy themes and plugins from these two platforms’ stores.

-The average price of themes and modules in PrestaShop starts at $54.99/year, which is almost five times more expensive than that in WooCommerce ($19/year).
+The average price of themes and modules in PrestaShop starts at $54.99/year, which is almost three times more expensive than that in WooCommerce ($19/year).

 The verdict: WooCommerce beats PrestaShop down with a cheaper range of price.